SecGoal: A Benchmark for Extracting Formalizable Security Goals from Protocol Documents: Introduction

 \section{Introduction}

-Formal verification is critical for cryptographic security, providing rigorous guarantees for widely deployed protocols such as TLS~1.3 \cite{bhargavan2017verified,cremers2017comprehensive} and 5G-AKA \cite{basin2018formal,cremers2019component}.
-As illustrated in Figure~\ref{fig:fm}, formal verification typically requires domain experts to manually curate documents and encode protocol logic, threat models, and security goals—such as confidentiality and authentication—into code for tools like Tamarin \cite{meier2013tamarin} and ProVerif \cite{blanchet2018proverif}.
+Formal verification is critical for cryptographic security, providing rigorous guarantees for widely deployed protocols such as TLS~1.3~\cite{bhargavan2017verified,cremers2017comprehensive} and 5G-AKA~\cite{basin2018formal,cremers2019component}.
+As illustrated in Figure~\ref{fig:fm}, formal verification typically requires domain experts to manually curate documents and encode protocol logic, threat models, and security goals---such as confidentiality and authentication---into code for tools like Tamarin~\cite{meier2013tamarin} and ProVerif~\cite{blanchet2018proverif}.
 Upon execution, these tools can automatically generate attack traces for subtle flaws that evade conventional testing, or conversely, provide mathematical proofs that the protocol satisfies its intended security properties.
-Crucially, the effectiveness of formal verification depends on an intermediate step that remains largely manual: extracting security-relevant goals from protocol documents and mapping them into precise symbolic descriptions of security properties.
+Crucially, the effectiveness of formal verification depends on an intermediate step that remains largely manual: extracting security goal statements from protocol documents and mapping them into precise symbolic security property descriptions.

 This step is challenging because protocol documents, such as IETF RFCs, are written in long-form, unstructured natural language, while verification tools operate on precise security properties.
 However, security goals are rarely stated explicitly; instead, they are dispersed across descriptive text, threat discussions, and design rationales.
 Even when identified, translating these goals into formal, tool-checkable property statements remains largely unsystematic, creating a persistent specification-to-model gap that limits the scalability of formal protocol analysis.